nesi/support-docs/docs/General/FAQs/Login_Troubleshooting.md

 ```

 **If this fails:** Are you logging in to the correct cluster?
-Mahuika/Maui have separate access control, also Maui requires your
+Mahuika/Māui have separate access control, also Māui requires your
 password input in a different format, see
 [here](https://support.nesi.org.nz/hc/en-gb/articles/360001244876-Mahuika-M%C4%81ui-Differences).